AlfCano/rk.lubridate/README.md

 This package provides an RKWard GUI front-end for many of the powerful and user-friendly date and time manipulation functions from the **`lubridate`** package.
 It allows users to perform common date-time operations without writing code.

+## What's New in Version 0.0.2

+This version significantly improves the user experience by adding interactive data previews and expanding functionality.

+*   **Interactive Data Previews**: Most data transformation plugins now feature a **Preview** button.
+This allows you to see the result of your operation *before* you click "Submit," ensuring your settings are correct.
+Previews have been added to:
+    *   Parse Date-Times
+    *   Format Dates as Text
+    *   Apply Stamping Function
+    *   Get Component from Date
+    *   Round Date-Times
+    *   All Time Span creation dialogs (Periods, Durations, and Intervals).
+*   **Expanded Parsing Functions**: The main "Parse Date-Times" plugin now includes a comprehensive dropdown list of all `lubridate` parsing functions (e.g., `ymd_hms`, `dmy_hm`, `myd`, etc.), providing much greater flexibility.
+*   **Cleaner Output**: The plugins no longer print the entire resulting data object to the output window by default.
+Instead, they print a clean confirmation message indicating that the object was created and where it was saved, reducing clutter.
+*   **Bug Fixes**:
+    *   Corrected an issue where manually entering a vector of dates in the "Parse Date-Times" dialog was not working correctly.
+    *   Fixed a critical bug where several plugins were saving results to the wrong object name, ensuring consistent and predictable behavior.

 ## Features

 The plugin provides a suite of tools organized under the `Data -> Date and Time (lubridate)` menu in RKWard: